UK seeks unity at G7 meeting over Russia’s ‘malign behavior’

-LIVERPOOL, England (AP) — Top diplomats from the Group of Seven industrialized nations gathered beside the River Mersey in Liverpool, England, for a meeting Saturday that host country Britain called “a show of unity against global aggressors.”
+LIVERPOOL, England (AP) — Top diplomats from the Group of Seven industrialized nations gathered beside the River Mersey in Liverpool for a meeting Saturday that host country Britain called “a show of unity against global aggressors.”

-The U.K. is seeking elusive unity from the wealthy nations’ club in response to tensions with China and Iran, and what it says is “malign behavior” by Russia towards Ukraine.
+The U.K. is seeking elusive consensus from the wealthy nations’ club in response to tensions with China and Iran, and what it says is “malign behavior” by Russia towards Ukraine.

 As a Salvation Army band played Christmas carols, British Foreign Secretary Liz Truss greeted U.S. Secretary of State Antony Blinken and other G-7 counterparts with fist bumps in the rotunda of the modernist Museum of Liverpool at the start of the two-day talks.

-Truss warned before the meeting, amid concern about a buildup of Russia’s troops near Ukraine, that “free democratic nations” must wean themselves off Russian gas and Russian money to preserve their independence.

-She said the G-7 meeting of diplomats from the U.K., the United States, Canada, France, Germany, Italy and Japan would be “a show of unity between like-minded major economies that we are going to absolutely be strong in our stance against aggression, against aggression with respect to Ukraine.”
+“We need to defend ourselves against the growing threats from hostile actors,” Truss said as she opened the meeting of foreign ministers from the U.K., the United States, Canada, France, Germany, Italy and Japan.
+“And we need to come together strongly to stand up to aggressors who are seeking to limit the bounds of freedom and democracy.”

-Truss told broadcasters that a military move on Ukraine would be “a strategic mistake” with “severe consequences” for Moscow.
+Truss and Blinken met Saturday and “expressed deep concern about a buildup of Russian troops on Ukraine’s border,” the British government said.
+The two politicians said “any incursion by Russia would be a strategic mistake for which there would be serious consequences.”

 The U.S. and its NATO allies are concerned the movement of Russian troops and weapons to the border region may be a prelude to invasion and have said they would inflict heavy sanctions on Russia’s economy if that happens.

 Moscow denies planning to attack Ukraine and accuses Kyiv of its own allegedly aggressive designs.

+Truss warned before the meeting that “free democratic nations” must wean themselves off Russian gas and Russian money to preserve their independence.

-Truss said she wanted to work with other countries “to make sure that free democratic nations are able to have an alternative to Russian gas supplies,” a reference to the contentious Nord Stream 2 pipeline that was built to carry gas from Russia to Germany.
+She said she wanted to work with other countries “to make sure that free democratic nations are able to have an alternative to Russian gas supplies,” a reference to the contentious Nord Stream 2 pipeline that was built to carry gas from Russia to Germany.

-The Liverpool meeting is the first international gathering for Germany’s new foreign minister, Annalena Baerbock, a politician from the environmentalist Greens who previously opposed Nord Stream 2.
+Truss met on the sidelines of the gathering with Germany’s new foreign minister, Annalena Baerbock, a politician from the environmentalist Greens who previously opposed Nord Stream 2.

 Britain, which is not very dependent on Russian gas, is a critic of the pipeline.
 But London’s financial district and property market are major hubs for Russian money, and U.K. authorities have long been accused of turning a blind eye to ill-gotten funds from around the world.